breezefront/breezefront.com/collections/_landings/updates.md

  -  Fixed js error when `authenticationPopup` or `checkoutConfig` options are not available on the page.
  -  Fixed double reload at shopping cart page after discount code.
+ -  Removed `:hover` styles from buttons on touch devices to prevent stuck "active" state when clicked the button.
  -  Added ability to store objects using `$(element).data` function.
  -  Added ability to change turbo status programmatically using PHP plugin.